hashicorp/nomad/website/source/guides/node-draining.html.md

 allocations or by replacement allocations failing to start successfully in a timely fashion.

-Operators may specify a deadline using the option for node drain to prevent drains from getting stuck.
+Operators may specify a deadline when enabling a node drain to prevent drains from not finishing.
 Once the deadline is reached, all remaining allocations on the node are stopped regardless of `migrate` stanza parameters.

 The default deadline is 1 hour and may be changed with the [`-deadline`][deadline] command line option.
-The [`-force`][force] option is like an instant deadline: all allocations are immediately stopped.
+The [`-force`][force] option is an instant deadline: all allocations are immediately stopped.
 The [`-no-deadline`][no-deadline] option disables the deadline so a drain may continue indefinitely.